-Total volume of investments into the chemical industry has increased, including into BAT (best available technology), to annual emission reduction of more than 200 million kroons.
-VKG Oil AS, a subsidiary of Viru Chemistry Group AS, being the biggest Estonian shale oil producer, has in past decade invested billions of kroons into expanding oil production.
+Total volume of investments into the chemical industry has increased, including into BAT (best available technology).
+VKG Oil AS, a subsidiary of Viru Chemistry Group AS, being the biggest Estonian shale oil producer, has in past decade invested millions of euros into expanding oil production.
 A good example of investing is a new oil plant Petroter.

-At present, in 2010, the manufacturers of chemical substances must, according to REACH Regulation, register their first substances which, depending on the company and substances will cost tens of millions of kroons.
+At present, in 2013, the manufacturers of chemical substances had to meet the second registration deadline for their substances, according to REACH Regulation.
+Depending on the company and substances, the cost of registrations can reach millions of euros.
 Due to the poor Estonian chemical safety policy and lack of knowledge and skills we are ill-prepared and therefore the majority of this money flows into the pockets of very expensive foreign experts.
 Goal of REACH is noble and clear - to protect human health and environment from the harmful effects of chemicals.
 But due to the fees, we have to pay to foreign experts; we are not able to invest into more sustainable and environmentally friendly technology.

 These are the branches of industry, active in EU and to which CO2 trading has a significant impact and there is a concern that the abovementioned production will relocate into the third countries.
 For traditional branches of industries quotas, free of charge are allocated during the transition period.
 It is allocated in accordance with the BAT 80% to the product and is reduced proportionately by the year 2020, 30% according to the plan.
 To carbon leakage risk companies, however, up to 100% of the total quota for a whole period is allocated.